Hello! My name is Emily Durant and I write children’s literature.

-My style for children’s picture books is extremely varied.
-Variety is the spice of life - and apparently, the key for me to stay inspired with writing!
-Length ranges from a 146-word board book with flaps (“But Underneath”), to an 800-word realistic fiction book about a child’s experience outdoor rock climbing for the first time.
+My style for children’s picture books is varied.
+Manuscript length ranges from a cozy and concise 150 words to an 800-word realistic fiction book about a child’s experience outdoor rock climbing for the first time.

 My favorite focus for children’s books is on the incredible relationship between children and the natural world.
 As Richard Louv writes in Last Child in the Woods,